 Processing Fee for Inert Materials

 Contractor will receive a Processing Fee of Forty Four Dollars and Sixty Nine Cents ($44.69) for each Ton of Inert Material delivered by any Person, other than Contractor and the operator of the Landfill, to the Inert Materials Processing Area and accepted by Contractor for Processing.
+The stockpile of unprocessed Inert Materials shall be maintained at five thousand (5,000) cubic yards or less.

 The Processing Fee will be adjusted as of July 1, 2023 and each following July 1st as specified in Section 6.6.